Maria Hill

-Cobie Smulders portrays Maria Hill in the Marvel Cinematic Universe (MCU), appearing in the films The Avengers (2012), Captain America: The Winter Soldier (2014), Avengers: Age of Ultron (2015), Avengers: Infinity War (2018), and Avengers: Endgame (2019).
-Additionally, Smulders appears as Hill in the television series Agents of S.H.I.E.L.D., Spider-Man: Far From Home (2019), voices alternate timeline versions of Hill in the Disney+ animated series What If...?
-(2021), and will star as the character in the television series Secret Invasion (2023).
+Cobie Smulders portrayed Maria Hill in the Marvel Cinematic Universe (MCU), appearing in the films The Avengers (2012), Captain America: The Winter Soldier (2014), Avengers: Age of Ultron (2015), Avengers: Infinity War (2018), Avengers: Endgame (2019).
+Additionally, Smulders appeared as the character in the television series Agents of S.H.I.E.L.D. and the miniseries Secret Invasion (2023), voiced alternate timeline versions of the character in the Disney+ animated series What If...?
+(2021–2024) and Moon Girl and Devil Dinosaur (2023–2025), and portrayed a Skrull impersonator of Hill in the film Spider-Man: Far From Home (2019).

 Publication history

-Maria Hill first appeared in The New Avengers #4 (March 2005), and was created by Brian Michael Bendis and David Finch.
+Maria Hill first appeared in New Avengers #4 (March 2005), and was created by Brian Michael Bendis and David Finch.

 Joe Quesada, who was Marvel's editor-in-chief during her first appearance, describes the character thus: "[Hill] is such a strong personality, she's like a force of nature and quite frankly, while perhaps not immediately loved by all involved, she's certainly as strong and imposing a figure as Nick Fury.
 Right now I feel that people view her as the outsider but [while] I don't think she's any harsher than Fury has ever been, what's different is that we aren't quite clear about her motives."

 She appeared as a supporting character in the 2010–2013 Avengers series, from issue #1 (July 2010) through its final issue, #34 (January 2013), but only appeared sporadically after the first half of its run.

 In 2014, she was a regular character in Black Widow and Secret Avengers.

 Fictional character biography

 Introduction

-Hill, who was born in Chicago, joins the United States armed forces and later becomes an agent of S.H.I.E.L.D.
+Maria Hill was born in Chicago, Illinois.
+She joins the United States armed forces and later becomes an agent of S.H.I.E.L.D.
 After Nick Fury's removal as Director of S.H.I.E.L.D. due to the fallout of unauthorized strike on Latveria, Hill is made director of S.H.I.E.L.D.

 The Avengers suspect Hill of being complicit in various crimes, but lack evidence to prove it.
-At the same time, Hill suspects the latest incarnation of the Avengers are harboring an illicit agenda in connection with the "House of M" affair.
+At the same time, Hill suspects the group's latest incarnation are harboring an illicit agenda in connection with the "House of M" affair.
 She abducts Spider-Man and the Vision to question the two about the situation.
 She earns Iron Man's respect when she ignores the President of the United States's orders to nuke an island while the Avengers are on it.